The Research Occupational Health and Safety Program (R-OHSP) is open for enrollment to anyone:

-- who is an animal husbandry employee of the UGA Nonhuman Primate Core facility.
+- who is an animal husbandry employee of the UGA Nonhuman Primate Facility facility.

-- who enters UGA’s Nonhuman Primate Core facility, even if there is no direct animal contact.
+- who enters UGA’s Nonhuman Primate Facility, even if there is no direct animal contact.
 (Primate Non-Contact Program)

 - who is employed at a UGA animal satellite facility and who has contact with animals used in research and/or instruction